The biclustering_wrapper() function runs the full

 (Consensus k-means clustering) Applies k-means

-(samples).
+pairs).
 For robustness, consensus clustering aggregates results from

 multiple k-means runs (controlled by row_repeats and